dautermann/VeraText/README.md

 ## And here's how to use it:

-1. Open the project in Xcode (I used Xcode 7)
+1. Open the project in Xcode (I used Xcode 7, but I just did a quick check in Xcode 6.4 and it seems to work as well).

 2. Select the "Everything" target from the Build Scheme.
 Build it.